-(1) The CSACanadian securities regulatory authorities in a number of jurisdictions have provided waivers and orders from NP39 and securities legislation to permit "fund of funds" to exist and carry on investment activities not otherwise permitted by NP39 or securities legislation.
-Some of those waivers and orders contained "sunset" provisions that provided that they expired when legislation or a CSA-policy or rule of the Canadian securities regulatory authorities came into force that effectively provided for a new "fund of funds" regime.
-For greater certainty, the Canadian securities regulatory authorities note that the coming into force of the Instrument will not trigger the "sunset" of those waivers and orders.
+(1) The Canadian securities regulatory authorities in a number of jurisdictions have provided waivers and orders from NP39 and securities legislation to permit "fund of funds" to exist and carry on investment activities not otherwise permitted by NP39 or securities legislation.
+Some of those waivers and orders contained "sunset" provisions that provided that they expired when legislation or a policy or rule of the Canadian securities regulatory authorities came into force that effectively provided for a new "fund of funds" regime.